 Should I Trade in My RV?

-But trading may be for you if you are buying a replacement RV and don’t even want to think about waiting for your current RV to sell.
+- You plan to buy another RV and don’t even want to think about waiting for your current RV to sell.

 When you trade you get the benefit of spending nothing to prep, maintain, or insure the RV while it sells.
-The RV is immediately out of your hands and into the dealer’s.
+The RV is immediately out of your hands and into the dealer’s. - You want to possibly reduce sales tax and lower the price of your next RV.
+Find out more about this below.

 Your trade’s value may also give the dealership more wiggle room on the price of your next RV.
 The dealer may decide that they can sell you your new RV for less margin because they can make up the difference when they sell your used RV.